 DESIGN STANDARDS: These standards outline the architectural guidelines the community must abide by, and usually reference siding requirements.
 While it may seem desirable to hold a community to aesthetic standards, this term is a red flag that signals government intervention beyond necessary regulation for safety and structural integrity.
 Such guidelines infringe upon the personal choice of professionals and homeowners that both limit aesthetic options and increase financial burden by requiring materials which are more costly to install and maintain.

+Click here for an example.

-More information at: tinyurl.com/Architectural-Guidelines JOIN YOUR HOME BUILDERS ASSOCIATION
+GETTING INVOLVED WITH YOUR LOCAL AND STATE HOME BUILDERS ASSOCIATIONS (HBA)

-GETTING INVOLVED WITH YOUR LOCAL AND STATE HOME BUILDERS ASSOCIATIONS (HBA) When you join your local HBA, you also become a member of the state and National Association of Home Builders.
-You have a lot to gain by joining: - · Gain political clout and influence - Learn information on the latest developments with the homebuilding industry - Open new networking and business opportunities - Get another opportunity to market your brand on a personal level - · Join committees to get more involved Find your local HBA association and more at www.nahb.org/find "I don't know how anyone could do business without becoming a member of their local HBA-It is especially important to stay-in-the-know on building industry affairs when everything is rapidly and constantly changing.
-Becoming a member of your local HBA empowers you with real time information access."
-Kelly Lass Executive Vice President, Home Builders Association of Georgia EVENTS AND SPONSORSHIPS Another great form of networking with HBAs includes attending their events.
+When you join your local HBA, you also become a member of the state and National Association of Home Builders.
+You can:

+- Gain political clout and influence - Learn information on the latest developments with the homebuilding industry - Open new networking and business opportunities - Get another opportunity to market your brand on a personal level - Join committees to get more involved

+Find your local HBA association here.

+EVENTS AND SPONSORSHIPS

+Another great form of networking with HBAs includes attending their events.
 Also consider sponsoring them.

 Sign up for their e-newsletter to stay in the know about their events.

+LEVERAGE VSI SUPPORT

-LEVERAGE VSI SUPPORT VSI's On Your Side initiative can provide you with advocacy resources and support to make a compelling case for vinyl siding and help address any potential roadblocks.
+VSI can provide you with advocacy resources and support to make a compelling case for vinyl siding and help address any potential roadblocks.
 We're here to support you in advocating for design without limits when it comes to the siding and aesthetics of your homes.
-To learn more and see how we can advance your efforts, please contact Deina Hashimi, Program Manager, at dhashimi@vinylsiding.org.
+To learn more and see how we can advance your efforts, please contact hello@vinylsiding.org.

-Visit the resources tab at vinylsiding.org/vsi-resources/resource-library for even more resources, including:
+$\label{eq:Visit} \ \textbf{Visit} \ \textbf{\underline{vinylsiding.org/vsi-resources/resource-library}$ for even more resources, including: